 There are certain initial license fees and milestone payments required to be paid by us to the University of South Florida Research Foundation, Inc., as licensor, pursuant to the terms of license agreements we have entered into with the licensor.
-The license agreements for AL002 require us to pay royalty payments of 4% on net sales of products developed from the licensed technology for AL002 while the license agreements for AL001 require that we pay combined royalty payments of 4.5% on net sales of products developed from the licensed technology for AL001.
+The license agreements for AL002 require us to pay royalty payments of 4% on net sales of products developed from the licensed technology for AL002 while the license agreements for AL001 require that we pay combined royalty payments of 4.5% on net sales of products developed from the license of 4.5% on net sales of products developed from the license of 4.5% on net sales of products developed from the license detechnology for AL001.
 We have already paid an initial license fee of \$200,000 for AL002 and an initial license fee of \$200,000 for AL001.
 As an additional licensing fee for the license of AL002, the licensor received 3,601,809 shares of our common stock.
 As an additional licensing fee for the license of the AL001 technologies, the licensor received 2,227,923 shares of our common stock equal to 3% of the sum of the total number of such shares issued and outstanding plus any securities that are convertible into or exercisable or exchangeable for shares of our common stock until we have received a total of \$5,000,000 in cash in consideration for our equity securities.
 Minimum royalties for AL001 are \$25,000 in 2023, \$45,000 in 2024 and \$70,000 in 2025 and every year thereafter, for the life of the agreement.
 Minimum royalties for AL002 are \$20,000 in 2022, \$40,000 in 2023 and \$50,000 in 2024 and every year thereafter, for the life of the respective agreement.
 Additionally, we are required to pay milestone payments on the due dates to the licensor for the license of the AL001 technologies and for the AL002 technology, as follows: